bion33/Kronos/README.md

 > System.DllNotFoundException: Unable to load DLL 'libgdiplus'

-This error is encountered on Linux when "libgdiplus" is not installed.
-It usually can be installed trough your distribution's package manager.
+This error is encountered on Linux and MacOS when "libgdiplus" is not installed.
+It usually can be installed trough your distribution's package manager, or on MacOS through [brew](https://brew.sh) by running `brew install mono-libgdiplus`.
 It is also included in Mono, and can otherwise be found [here](https://github.com/mono/libgdiplus).

 #### Paused timer in CMD or PowerShell